lofhm/DH-Job-Archive/_posts/2012-02-15-Florida-State-University-Archives-Digital-Achivist.markdown

 *  Experience in the development and maintenance of web sites.
 *  Broad understanding of archival and digital technology related activities in an academic research library setting
 *  Knowledge of emerging trends in digital technologies and archival practice and where they might intersect.
-*  Knowledge of standards‐based metadata schema, such as EAD, XML, MODS, and METS.
+*  Knowledge of standards-based metadata schema, such as EAD, XML, MODS, and METS.
 *  Knowledge of digital archival and records management principles and practices.
 *  Knowledge of digital preservation best practices and standards for a variety of formats.
 *  Knowledge of principles, practices, and trends in archival administration and in historical scholarship, methodology, and the use of sources.